Post

 make defconfig generates a default .config file with all standard applets enabled.
 Two configuration options must be verified:

 Both are enabled by default in standard configurations.
 One option must be changed: CONFIG_STATIC must be set to n (disabled).
 BusyBox defaults to static linking — it bundles all library code into the binary itself.
 ASAN cannot work with static linking.
 Here is why: ASAN’s runtime library (libasan) needs to replace the standard memory allocation functions (malloc, free, memcpy, etc.) with its own instrumented versions — versions that track every allocation’s size and boundaries.
 It achieves this through a mechanism called symbol interposition: when multiple shared libraries define the same function name, the dynamic linker calls the one that was loaded first.
+(Normally malloc and friends live in the shared C library that the program loads as a separate file at startup, which is what lets the linker choose which copy to use; static linking instead bakes that code into the executable ahead of time, leaving nothing to swap out.)
 By loading libasan before the standard C library, ASAN’s instrumented malloc gets called instead of the normal one.
 In a statically linked binary, the standard library functions are compiled directly into the executable and cannot be replaced at load time, so this interception does not work.

 The ASAN-enabled build command: